 80 BEST FILMS & TV SHOWS EVER MADE THAT YOU NEVER SAW (short comment/review included)by gogoschka-1 | created - 17 Jul 2014 | updated - 13 Oct 2020 | Public

 A brief note about myself first: apart from being a film geek, I'm also a huge nature freak and amateur photographer; in case you're interested, you can find my photos of my favorite wildlife here: https://www.lacerta-bilineata.com/ and the German version here: https://de.lacerta-bilineata.com/ .
 With that shameless bit of self-promotion out of the way, let's get to more cinematic matters ;-)

 The list below consists of non-mainstream marvels that are - in my humble opinion - a joy for (almost) every film lover and therefore deserve to be wider known.
 This list is in no particular order and I will keep updating it.
 Sound off in the Facebook comments below if you feel like letting me know what you think.

 - In Theaters

 1. Bring Me the Head of Alfredo Garcia (1974)

 R | 112 min | Action, Crime, Drama

-An American barroom pianist and his prostitute girlfriend go on a road trip through the Mexican underworld to collect a bounty on the head of a dead gigolo.
+An American barroom pianist and his prostitute girlfriend go on a trip through the Mexican underworld to collect the bounty on the head of a dead gigolo.

 A journey into the heart of darkness - an amazing film full of unexpected turns, totally messed-up characters and fantastic performances.
 Was way ahead of its time and should be re-discovered by as many film fans as possible.
 9 stars out of 10.